 Which one stands out as a favourite?
 How come?

-My favorite cover I’ve done is easily Ice Nine Kills- IT Is The End Pennywise Drum Cover.
-A close runner up is either Tool- 7empest Drum Cover or The Ultimate Meme Compilation Drum cover, though.
+My favourite cover I’ve done is easily Ice Nine Kills- IT Is The End Pennywise Drum Cover.
+A close runner-up is either Tool- 7empest Drum Cover or The Ultimate Meme Compilation Drum cover, though.

-The Pennywise cover is my favorite because it tells a story, the song is fun to play, and it was just wild being able to take the role as a killer clown doing a drum cover!
+The Pennywise cover is my favourite because it tells a story, the song is fun to play, and it was just wild being able to take the role of a killer clown doing a drum cover!

 Why specifically drum covers?

 The reason why I record drum covers is pretty much because drums are the only instrument I’m good at!

 The process of making my drums covers are pretty straightforward.
 It always starts with a unique idea for a cover; how can I do more than just a song’s cover and make it stand out on social media?